kali solos

 The Last Clap by Nessah Muthy

-Programmed as part of The Space UK’s 2020 online festival of new work, this short film charts the first ten weeks of lockdown and follows an actor from the last round of applause from her theatre audience to the last Thursday clap for care workers after she crosses the frontline to work in a care home.
+Programmed in The Space UK’s 2020 online festival of new work, this short film follows an actor through the first ten weeks of lockdown from her last round of audience applause to the last Thursday clap for care workers as she crosses the frontline to work in a care home.

 Powerful and passionate, tender and funny, Last Thursday catches a glimpse into the life of a key worker.

-This dynamic monologue reevaluates the way in which history is told and emphasises the importance of giving individuals a platform to speak their truth.
+A student’s impassioned speech about race, politics and living in contemporary Britain.
+It re-evaluates the way history is told and emphasises the importance of giving individuals a platform to speak their truth.

 Educating Britain by Alia Bano.